-SACOSS undertakes research to help inform community service practice, advocacy and campaigning, and through a range of events promotes cooperation, the sharing of resources, information and discussion.
+SACOSS undertakes research to help inform community service practice, advocacy and campaigning, and through a range of events promotes cooperation, and the sharing of resources and information.
 As the peak body for the non-government health and community services sector in South Australia, SACOSS has a number of key roles:

 - Research, policy development and advice to government on issues affecting the sector and vulnerable and disadvantaged South Australians